The Heart-Healthy Benefits of Exercise: 10 Reasons to Stay Active

 The American Heart Association recommends:

-150 minutes of moderate-intensity aerobic activity-a brisk walk, say-per week, or 75 minutes of vigorous-intensity aerobic activity-such as running-per week.
+150 minutes of moderate-intensity aerobic activity per week (such as brisk walking) or 75 minutes of vigorous-intensity aerobic activity per week (such as running).

-Add muscle-strengthening activities to your routine at least twice a week to complement heart health.
+Muscle-strengthening activities at least twice a week to further support heart health.

-Keep at it-even small amounts of physical activity each day count.
+Stay consistent, as even small amounts of physical activity each day make a difference.

-Talk with your doctor before starting a new exercise program if you have any health concerns.
+Consult your doctor before starting a new exercise routine, especially if you have existing health conditions.

 Conclusion

-One of the best gifts to give your heart is regular exercise.
-Besides strengthening the heart muscle, the benefits range from improved circulation to a reduction in risk factors such as high blood pressure and cholesterol.
-Make physical activity a priority in protecting your heart and improving your quality of life.
-Lace up those sneakers, find an activity you love, and start moving toward a healthier heart today!
+One of the best gifts you can give your heart is regular exercise.
+From strengthening the heart muscle to improving circulation and reducing risk factors like high blood pressure and cholesterol, the benefits of physical activity are undeniable.
+Prioritizing exercise will not only protect your heart but also enhance your overall quality of life.
+Lace up your sneakers, find an activity you love, and start moving toward a healthier heart today!